 During a neurofeedback session, we compare what your brain is actually doing to what you'd like it to be doing.
 When your brain is nearing a more comfortable state, you are rewarded with a positive response on a computer screen.
 Usually this ‘neuro-feedback’ is in the form of a video game, music, or movie.

 The sounds and images tell you immediately when your brain approaches a more efficient place and when not.
 When the video plays, it is because your brain is approaching the desired state.
 When the video stops, it is because your brain is heading the other way.

-Here’s how it works: electrodes are placed on your head to measure electrical activity in your brain.
-Then, you will play some games with the help of your brain waves using a computer screen.
-A clinician will show you how to interpret the real-time displays so that you can learn how to self-regulate your brain function.
-When your brain performs the way it’s supposed to, the computer program rewards you (on screen).
+Here’s how it works: Electrodes are placed on your forehead to measure electrical activity in your brain.
+Then, you will be asked to either play some games or complete a puzzle with the help of your brain waves using a computer screen.
+When your brain performs how we would like it to, the computer program rewards you (on screen).
 But if you get distracted, the computer responds by letting you know that you need to readjust your focus.
 With a little practice, you can learn how to control your brain activity and replicate the patterns that are most helpful for brain health and growth.
 Because the brain has actually learned (or relearned) a more efficient way of functioning, it will continue to create new pathways even after the neurofeedback session has ended.

 Neurofeedback and ADD/ADHD

-In our experience, ADD patients who receive neurofeedback treatments are able to:
+In our experience, ADHD patients who receive neurofeedback treatments are able to:

 - Increase their reading skills and decrease their need for medication.

 - Neurofeedback can help boost focus and overall brain health in both psychiatric patients and anyone who wants a natural way to optimize their brain.

 Neurofeedback and anxiety